YIYIZH/CLOUDS-LAB/labs/mapreduce-lab/README.md

 Answer the following questions.
 In answering the questions below, consider the role of the combiner.

 1. Do you think the Order Inversion approach is 'faster' than a naive approach with multiple jobs?
 Think about a compound job in which you compute the numerator and the denominator separately, and then perform the computation of the relative frequency
+ - For example, consider implementing a compound job in which you compute the numerator and the denominator separately, and then perform the computation of the relative frequency Yes, it's faster than chaining multiple jobs.
+It will cost a lot I/O disk to write intermediate output for the next jobs in the chain.
 2. What is the impact of the use of a 'special' compound key on the amounts of shuffled bytes?
+ - Even increases the shuffled bytes if using without combiner.
+If we use combiner, the impact is not noticeable
 3. How does the default partitioner works with `TextPair`?
 Can you imagine a different implementation that does not change the Partitioner?
+ - the default partitioner is HashPartitioner which hashes both 2 fields of the TextPair key.
+If we don't want to change partitioner => use stripes method
 4. For each key, the reducer receives its marginal before the co-occurrence with the other words.
 Why?
+ - Because of the sort phase: we sort on TextPair objects such that the objects with marginal have higher order than the ones without

 ## EXERCISE 5:: Joins
 In MapReduce, the term ''join'' refers to merging two different dataset stored as unstructured files in HDFS.
 As for databases, in MapReduce there are many different kind of joins, each with its use-cases and constraints.
 In this laboratory the student will implement two different kinds of MapReduce join techniques: